 Therefore, defining saving faith is not academic.
 It is pastoral.

-The Biblical Components of Saving Faith
+Components of Saving Faith Explained

 Throughout church history, theologians have summarized saving faith in three biblical elements.
 Although Scripture does not list them in outline form, these categories help clarify what the Bible teaches.